trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 I saw my team always got that problem when we build master-detail UI where we have:

 1. A list of something.
-For instance, a list of cars.
+For instance, a list of cars
-2. Select one, display a car detail view on a different component.
+2. Select one, display a car detail view on a different component
-3. When I open the detail view, I need the `carId` to get the detail data from the API.
+3. When I open the detail view, I need the `carId` to get the detail data from the API

 If I open different cars with different Id, It creates a memory leak every time I instantiate the component. `onParamsChange` will be executed x times where x is the number of times `ChildDetailComponent` get initialized.